 - Students can write an opinion piece that describes an ultimate third supplementary book for their text pair.

-- Using tablet or laptop cart, students can compare two different nonfiction internet sites on a shared topic to evaluate.
+- Using a tablet or laptop, students can compare two different nonfiction internet sites on a shared topic to evaluate.

 - Show students a page from two separate nonfiction texts, each containing two or more nonfiction features.